Deta-Cold/delta-firmware/core/src/apps/monero/README.md

 - Sent when all UTXOs have been signed properly
 - Finalizes transaction signature
 - Returns encrypted transaction private keys which are needed later, e.g. for TX proof.
-As Trezor cannot store aux data for all signed transactions its offloaded encrypted to the wallet.
-Later when TX proof is implemented in the Trezor it will load encrypted TX keys, decrypt it and generate the proof.
+As detahard cannot store aux data for all signed transactions its offloaded encrypted to the wallet.
+Later when TX proof is implemented in the detahard it will load encrypted TX keys, decrypt it and generate the proof.
 - Since Client v3+ the final response contains opening encryption key to decrypt signatures generated in the previous step.